This Frittata dish is filled with spiced ground turkey, zucchini, broccoli, and tomatoes.

 Once you have the process down on making the frittata, the filling options are endless and completely customizable to what you like.

 How to Make a Frittata

 Saute/cook your filling ingredients first.
 Otherwise if you bake them raw, the moisture will make the eggs less creamy.

 You can saute everything in the same pan, but if you are cooking the meat raw, then drain any excess liquid or fat.
-My ground turkey was already cooked.
+Then move on to cooking the vegetables.

 Using heavy cream or half n half will result in creamier eggs, but since I wanted this to be dairy free, I used almond milk.

 Veggie and Ground Turkey Frittata

-- 1 Tbsp Oil
+- 1 tablespoon Oil

-- 1 Zucchinni Sliced into rounds
+- 1 Zucchini Sliced into rounds

 - 1 Cup Chopped Broccoli Florets